-7 Crucial Tips For Baking Perfect Holiday Cookies
+8 Crucial Tips For Baking Perfect Holiday Cookies

-Holiday baking can be a pleasurable, stress-relieving activity… until your cookies turn out crumbly, burnt or too dense and you don’t know why.
-Here are seven handy tips to skip all that frustration and proceed directly to turning out beautiful cookies and baked goods this season:
+Holiday baking can be a pleasurable, stress-relieving activity…until your cookies turn out crumbly, burnt or too dense and you don’t know why.
+Here are seven handy tips to skip all that frustration and proceed directly to turning out beautiful cookies and baked goods this season.

 Soften the butter

 The temperature of the butter is crucial in cookie dough.
 Butter that is too cold or warm won’t whip enough to incorporate the right amount of air, leading to dense cookies.
 Plan ahead and bring your butter to room temperature before beginning to bake.
 (Room temperature butter should be pliable; and a finger should easily indent the butter.)
-Here are three ways to ensure your butter is ready for baking:
+Here are three ways to ensure your butter is ready for baking.

-1. Leave it out on the counter for 2 to 3 hours, or overnight.
+1. Leave your butter out on the counter for 2 to 3 hours, or overnight.

 2. Cut refrigerated butter into small pieces to increase the surface area, then leave at room temperature for about 1 hour.